 The inland water travel in India is still in its initial stage.
 Though waterways in India are defined like highways.

-The most popular and best-managed waterways and inland water travel is in the backwater of Kerala.
-The State water transport department of Kerala government operate tourist and other boats to several parts of Kerala from Alappuzha.
+The most popular and best-managed waterways and inland water travel are in the backwater of Kerala.
+The State water transport department of Kerala government operates tourist and other boats to several parts of Kerala from Alappuzha.
 These boats are very economical and a good way to experience the backwaters of Kerala.
 This is a great experience which I recommend everyone in India.